 Most students will take an additional two courses in the fall semester and four courses in the spring semester.
 Students must have 24 credits to graduate, so the exact number of courses taken depends on how many credits are associated with each course.
 Students studying on less than a full time basis should begin with the two required courses in the fall semester.

 Some of these topics will be covered in the required Introduction to U.S. Law Course, but certainly not in the depth of the first year course.
 These courses tend to be quite comprehensive and extremely difficult.
-In the fall, students may choose among two sections of Contracts, four sections of Property, and six sections of Torts.
+In the fall, students may choose among Contracts, Property, Torts , and Civil Procedure.

-The large majority of our foreign students will take Business Associations, which is offered in three sections for the fall semester.
+The large majority of our foreign students will take Business Associations, which is offered in the fall semester.
 This course will provide an overview of the American Corporation; many students view this course as fundamental to their studies and long-term professional interests.

 Foreign law graduates wishing to pursue the NY Bar exam upon completion of the LL.M. program, should consult the New York State Board of Law Examiners website.